god-of-js/god-of-js/README.md

 ### Hi there 👋

+I am Eze Henry, a software developer based in Nigeria.
+I have been writing Javascript for over 4 years and I have been writing vue.js for over 3 years and node.js for 2 years.
+I have a total of 3 years of working experience where I worked with companies like [BangerGames](http://bangergames.com/) where I built a vast majority of their responsive frontend, I also worked at [varscon](https://www.varscongroup.com/) where I worked on full-stack applications for various clients using the MEVN stack and many other clients.

+I have a lot of experience building mobile-first applications and very complex, accessible and performant applications.
+I am a very great learner and have a very great foundation in software engineering.
+I also have a lot of experience working in startups as majorities of companies I have worked in have been startups and I have experience starting a startup myself.

 - 🔭 I’m currently working on [Docuvaluate](http://docuvaluate.com) which is a platform for evaluating contracts with the help of AI.
 I am building it as a full-stack developer in collaboration with [Benjamin Kayode](https://github.com/iambenkay) as my AI engineer and assisting Backend Engineer.
 - 🌱 I’m currently Learning about web accessibility and frontend architecture...